bacalhau-project/bacalhau/docs/examples/molecular-dynamics/BIDS/index.md

 ## Uploading the datasets to IPFS

-The simplest way to upload the data to IPFS is to use a third party service to "pin" data to the IPFS network, to ensure that the data exists and is available.
-To do this you need an account with a pinning service like [web3.storage](https://web3.storage/docs/how-tos/pinning-services-api/) or [Pinata](https://app.pinata.cloud/pinmanager) or [nft.storage](https://nft.storage/docs/how-to/nftup/) .
+The simplest way to upload the data to IPFS is to use a third-party service to "pin" data to the IPFS network, to ensure that the data exists and is available.
+To do this you need an account with a pinning service like [web3.storage](https://web3.storage/docs/how-tos/pinning-services-api/) or [Pinata](https://app.pinata.cloud/pinmanager) or [nft.storage](https://nft.storage/docs/how-to/nftup/).
 Once registered you can use their UI or API or SDKs to upload files.

 When you pin your data, you'll get a CID which is in a format like this `QmaNyzSpJCt1gMCQLd3QugihY6HzdYmA8QMEa45LDBbVPz`.
 Copy the CID as it will be used to access your data